Mosasaur5526/paper-reading-repo/content/note/1reading/index.md

 ---
  [MagNet: a Two-Pronged Defense against Adversarial Examples (arXiv 1705, ACM SIGSAC CCS 2017)](https://arxiv.org/abs/1705.09064)
-- Defense against adversarial attack with a detector and a reformer (autoencoder), which succeeds under gray-box attack.
+- Defense against adversarial attack with a detector and a reformer (autoencoder), which are perfect compensations for each other.
+The detector eliminates those examples that too far away from the manifold, while the reformer project regular adversarial examples onto the normal manifold.
-- Train different autoencoders and randomly pick one of them during inference.
-This randomness further prevent the defender from white-box attack.
+- Train different autoencoders by punishing and randomly pick one of them during inference.
+This randomness further prevent the defender from gray-box attack.
-- Define metrics for evaluating defence.
+- Propose to use Jensen-Shannon entrophy between the output of clean examples and their adversarial counterparts to measure the reconstruction error.

 [Enhancing the Transferability of Adversarial Attacks through Variance Tuning (arXiv 2103, CVPR 2021)](https://arxiv.org/abs/2103.15571)
 - Propose to boost the transferability of adversarial examples by considering gradient variance in the neighbourhood of last attack step.